Home » BUYING » TAX CREDITS & REBATES FOR FIRST-TIME HOME BUYERS IN TORONTO

 Is there a tax credit for first-time home buyers?

 Yes!!
-The First-Time Home Buyer Rebate is part of Canada’s Economic Action Plan to alleviate some of the harrowing costs involved in buying your first home.
-The First-Time Home Buyer Rebate and First-Time Home Buyer Tax Credit are designed to help new homeowners cover some of their expenses.
+The first time home buyer rebate is part of Canada’s Economic Action Plan to alleviate some of the harrowing costs involved in buying your first home.
+The first time home buyer tax credit and first time home buyer rebate are designed to help new homeowners cover some of their expenses.

 FIRST-TIME HOME BUYER TAX CREDIT 2020

-To take advantage of this first-time home buyer rebate, it must be claimed on your personal tax return for the year affiliated with your home purchase.
+To take advantage of this first time home buyer rebate in Toronto or anywhere else in Canada, it must be claimed on your personal tax return for the year affiliated with your home purchase.
 If you purchased a condo where the occupancy date is one year but you take ownership in a subsequent year, you will claim the rebate during the year your condo is registered with the city and the title is transferred to you.

 FIRST-TIME HOME BUYER LAND TRANSFER TAX REBATE 2020

-Eligible first-time home buyers can receive a maximum land transfer tax rebate amount of $4,475 on their Municipal Land Transfer Tax and up to $4,000 on their Provincial Land Transfer Tax.
+Eligible first time home buyers can receive first time buyer tax returns in Toronto, which include a maximum land transfer tax rebate amount of $4,475 on their Municipal Land Transfer Tax and up to $4,000 on their Provincial Land Transfer Tax.

-Under this first-time home buyer land transfer tax rebate, first-time home buyers are eligible for a full or partial rebate on their Land Transfer Tax.
+Under this first time home buyer land transfer tax rebate, Toronto first time home buyers are eligible for a full or partial rebate on their Land Transfer Tax.
 Buyers in Toronto pay a municipal Land Transfer Tax as well as the standard provincial Land Transfer Tax.

-Purchasers must apply within 18 months of purchase to obtain their First-Time Home Buyer Land Transfer Tax rebate.
+Purchasers must apply within 18 months of purchase to obtain their first time home buyer tax credit in Toronto – namely the first time Home Buyer Land Transfer Tax rebate.
 You can use this Form to apply for the Ontario Land Transfer Tax Refund.

 To be eligible for the First-Time Home Buyer Land Transfer Tax rebate, the purchaser: • Must be 18 years of age • Must be a permanent resident of Canada • Must intend to occupy the home within 9 months of purchase • Cannot have previously owned a home locally or elsewhere in the world.
 If you are married and your spouse has previously owned a home, you are no longer eligible for this first-time home buyer land transfer tax rebate.

-The first is an additional $10,000 allowance for the Home Buyers’ Plan.
-Eligible home buyers can now withdraw up to $35,000 from their RRSPs as an interest-free loan (up from $25,000) to assist with the down payment on a property.
+With this provision, eligible home buyers can now withdraw up to $35,000 from their RRSPs (multiple RRSPs that the homeowner owns can be used for withdrawal) as an interest-free loan (up from $25,000) to assist with the down payment on a property.
 The loan needs to start being repaid two years after the year of withdrawal, with a total of 15 years to repay the amount that was withdrawn.

 CMHC Shared Equity Mortgage